 There are people who insist that eating snot is super healthy.
 They claim that snot is a natural thing to do and ‘probably’ boosts the immune system.
 A stronger immune system would of course be ideal in these scary times.
 These claims, including one by an Austrian physician, have, however, never been scientifically supported.

 But the media, on the other hand, ran with this theory it and it started to lead a life of its own.
 A study was reported showing that mucus in general has a protective function and for instance can decrease cavities in the mouth.
-This study did not even investigate the effects of snot specifically, but the Internet was full of statements like “picking your nose can prevent dental cavities, ulcers and even HIV!”. good example you should take statements on the Internet with a grain of snot…Eh salt.
+This study did not even investigate the effects of snot specifically, but the Internet was full of statements like “picking your nose can prevent dental cavities, ulcers and even HIV!”.
+These misleading articles are a good example of why you should take statements on the Internet with a grain of snot…Eh salt.
 Or do your own critical research, like this concerned father.

 So what is true?

 Even if you are healthy, you produce around 1 to 1.5 liters of snot each day.
-Most of it disappears your throat and stomach without you noticing.
+Most of it disappears into your throat and stomach without you noticing.
 So, you get enough of the antibodies by default.
 Picking from your nose and eating your snot does not have any added benefit, but you can damage your nose and spread a nasty bacteria by doing it.
-So sniffle and just swallow your snot.
+So, sniffle and just swallow your snot.
 If you cannot not pick or blow your nose, then use a paper tissue and throw it away immediately.
-This way you take care of yourself and others
+This way, you take care of yourself and others.